-The “non-bounce” internal event is generated in the browser when the set bounce tracking time has passed since the beginning of the session.
+The “non-bounce” service event is generated in the browser when the set bounce tracking time has passed since the beginning of the session.
 The registered event time might differ from the actual time due to discrepancies in the time on the server and on the client, or due to latency in sending the event.
 As a result, a non-bounce session might be registered that is shorter than 15 seconds (or whatever time you set).

 Loading one of a site's pages when a user navigates to it.
 Pageviews also include page refreshes, AJAX site updates, and sending data using the hit method.

 A numerical value calculated for the goal specified in the report.
 This amount can be the total or average.
-For example, conversions are calculated as the total of all values, and conversion per user is calculated as the average value.
+For example, conversions are calculated as the total of all values, and conversions per user is calculated as the average value.

 A user action that the site owner is interested in: viewing a specific page, clicking a particular element (such as the “Proceed to Checkout” button), and so on.
 For more information about types of goals and setting them up, see the section Goals.